R-A9/cyberpersona.github.io/README.md

-Final Group Project in Understanding the Self
+Final Group Project in GNED08 (Understanding the Self)
-IT-2A